Today, deploying good cybersecurity solutions is unfeasible without substantially depending on machine learning.

-You can’t make any sense of material that isn’t relevant or categorised for analysis if it comes from various sources, even with modern, powerful machine learning technologies.
+You can’t make any sense of the material that isn’t relevant or categorized for analysis if it comes from various sources, even with modern, powerful machine learning technologies.

 The data must be in the same “standard” so that the techniques and models can interpret it and apply machine learning technologies efficiently.